Mirabal sisters: Aftermath

 According to historian Bernard Diederich, the sisters' assassinations "had greater effect on Dominicans than most of Trujillo's other crimes".
 The killings, he wrote, "did something to their machismo" and paved the way for Trujillo's own assassination six months later.

 However, the details of the Mirabal sisters' assassinations were "treated gingerly at the official level" until 1996, when President Joaquín Balaguer was forced to step down after more than two decades in power.
 Balaguer was Trujillo's protégé and had been the president at the time of the assassinations in 1960 (though, at the time, he "distanced himself from General Trujillo and initially carved out a more moderate political stance").

 A review of the history curriculum in public schools in 1997 recognized the Mirabals as national martyrs.
 The post-Balaguer era has seen a marked increase in homages to the Mirabal sisters, including an exhibition of their belongings at the National Museum of History and Geography in Santo Domingo.

 After the assassinations, the surviving sister, Dedé, devoted her life to the legacy of her sisters.
 She raised their six children, including Minou Tavárez Mirabal, Minerva's daughter, who has served as deputy for the National District in the lower house of the Dominican Congress since 2002 and was deputy foreign minister before that (1996–2000).
 Of Dedé's own three children, Jaime David Fernández Mirabal was the minister for environment and natural resources and a former vice president of the Dominican Republic.
 In 1992, Dedé created the Mirabal Sisters Foundation, and in 1994, she opened the Mirabal Sisters Museum in the sisters' hometown, Salcedo.
 She published a book, Vivas en su Jardín, on 25 August 2009.
+Its English edition is announced for 25 February 2025.
 She lived in the house in Salcedo where the sisters were born until her death in 2014, aged 88.

 Legacy

 On 17 December 1999, the United Nations General Assembly designated 25 November as the International Day for the Elimination of Violence against Women in honor of the sisters.
 It marks the beginning of a 16-day period of Activism against Gender Violence.
 The last day of that period, 10 December, is International Human Rights Day.
 On 21 November 2007, Salcedo Province was renamed Hermanas Mirabal Province.

 Hermanas Mirabal station of the Santo Domingo Metro is named to honor the Mirabal sisters.

 The 200 Dominican pesos bill features the sisters, and a stamp was issued in their memory.
 The 137-foot obelisk that Trujillo built in 1935 to commemorate the renaming of the capital city from Santo Domingo to Ciudad Trujillo has been covered with murals honoring the sisters.
 In 1997, the telecommunications company CODETEL (now Claro) sponsored a mural by Elsa Núñez.
 Every few years, the mural changes.

-In 2005, Amaya Salazar created one; in 2011, Banco del Progreso sponsored Dustin Muñoz to redo the mural.
+In 2005, Amaya Salazar created one.
+In 2011, Banco del Progreso sponsored Dustin Muñoz to redo the mural.